The Indestructibility of the Bible

 Mock on, mock on, 'tis all in vain;

 You blow the dust against the wind,

 Each year literary men throughout the world are expending their most strenuous efforts to produce what men will call a "Best Seller."
 But the "best seller" of all times is the Bible.
 Each year the Bible outsells all other books.
 Its critics have railed and ranted, and then died to be soon forgotten.
 But the Word of the Lord has lived on.
 It will continue to be the world's best seller.
-So long as there are men and women who are willing to let the blessed words of the Bible guide their lives, the Bible cannot be destroyed.
+So long as there are men and women who are willing to let the blessed words of the Bible guide their life, the Bible cannot be destroyed.
 And even if all shall turn aside from It, God will yet preserve It.
-For He has said it will last till heaven and earth shall be no more, and that all of us shall meet It in the day of judgment.
-We must read it with understanding now, obey Its every commandment, live by It, die by It, and we can thereby live forever with God through It's teachings.
+For He has said it will last till heaven and earth shall be no more and that all of us shall meet It in the Day of Judgment.
+We must read it with understanding now, obey Its every commandment, live by It, die by It, and we can thereby share the great promises contained in It.

 As I summarize this lesson on the indestructibility of the Bible, a poem that I ran across some time ago says what I have been trying to say.

 "Last eve I paused beside a blacksmith's door